Collaboration: Hannah and Jessica

-Throughout history, the story of The Wandering Jew has been used in more than 100 folktales around the world.
+Throughout history, this character has been used in more than 100 folktales around the world.
 The Ukrainian people converted it to a story about the moon.
 In Westphalia, they tell of a man who can only rest for the time it takes to eat a small morsel of bread.
 The Danes and Swedes tell of a man who can only rest on a plow share.

-We can find more traces of The Wandering Jews character in Geoffrey Chaucer’s Pardoner’s Tale (1387), which features a man whose unending existence resembles that of the Wandering Jew.
-Centuries later, the character surfaces again in Matthew Lewis’ The Monk (1796) where the Wandering Jew appears from nowhere to tame the ghostly Bleeding Nun.
+We can find more traces of the character in Geoffrey Chaucer’s Pardoner’s Tale (1387), which features a man whose unending existence shares a close resemblance.
+Centuries later, the character surfaces again in Matthew Lewis’ The Monk (1796) where the character appears from nowhere to tame the ghostly Bleeding Nun.

-The Wandering Jew theme continued to spread across the world in poems and literature, where it became most popular in the 17th and 18th century.
-In the 19th century Mark Twain writes about it in The Innocents Abroad (1869) and French author Eugene Sue writes Le Juif errant (1844) (translation ‘The Wandering Jew’), where she used the character as a cautionary tale that shows famine, storms and epidemics that follow in the wanderers wake.
+The WJ theme continued to spread across the world in poems and literature, where it became most popular in the 17th and 18th century.
+In the 19th century Mark Twain writes about it in The Innocents Abroad (1869) and French author Eugene Sue writes Le Juif errant (1844) (translation ‘The WJ’), where she used the character as a cautionary tale that shows famine, storms and epidemics that follow in the wanderers wake.

 These are just a few of many examples of the tale spread throughout literature.
-Many Jewish authors, composers and playwrites such as Jaroslav Vrcblicky and Abraham Goldfaden also write about The Wandering Jew.
-Edmond Fleg in 1933 uses The Wandering Jew to narrate Jesus’ biography.
+Many Jewish authors, composers and play-writes such as Jaroslav Vrcblicky and Abraham Goldfaden also write about this character.
+Edmond Fleg in 1933 even uses the character to narrate Jesus’ biography.

-Throughout history, the tale of The Wandering Jew has been modified, reworked and adapted to fit many different cultures.
-Though some groups such the Nazi’s used the character to fuel hatred and spread propaganda, other groups chose to use The Wandering Jew’s inspiring and unrelatning nature to weave tales of understanding, blessings and redemption.
+Throughout history, the tale has been modified, reworked and adapted to fit many different cultures.
+Though some groups such the Nazi’s used the character to fuel hatred and spread propaganda, other groups chose to write him as inspiring and unrelenting to weave tales of understanding, blessings and redemption.